jeremy-collette/midistar/README.md

 ### 4.5 Opening midistar in Visual Studio
 If you are on Windows, you can open midistar in Visual Studio by running the `startvs.bat` command from the midistar project folder.
-Please note that you must have already successfully build midistar following the instructions in BUILDING MIDISTAR before you can use this command.
+Please note that you must have already successfully built midistar following the instructions in BUILDING MIDISTAR before you can use this command.

 ### 4.6 Building Documentation